mattdean1/contentful-text-search/README.md

 ### MVP - 0.1

--   Retrieve, Transform, Index, Query, and Update with default settings
+-   Localised Retrieve, Transform, Index, and Query with default settings

 ### 0.2

+- Update index automatically

+### 0.3

 -   Add configuration options and extensibility as detailed in the Setup section
 -   Add batching via Redis, to speed things up when there are many entries

-### 0.3
+### 0.4

 -   Add autocomplete feature
 -   Add popularity feature